zhihu/RxLifecycle/README.md

         .subscribe();
 ```

 In order to make sure the downstream will not continue to emit items, you need to put the `compose(RxLifecycle.bind ..)` at the bottom of the chain call.
-See the [example](example/src/main/java/cn/nekocode/rxlifecycle/sample/MainActivity.java) for more usages.
+See the [example](example/src/main/java/cn/nekocode/rxlifecycle/sample/MainActivity.java) for learning more usages.

 To integrate this library to your project, you need to add the JitPack repository to `build.gradle` repositories firstly.